Shoot the Stars

 Forecast

-Backup Location and Date
+Backup Locations and Dates

 If conditions prevent shooting at Franklin Basin, we will relocate to Red Rock Pass (about 83 miles from the Franklin Basin spot or 49 miles from Logan, Utah).
 If both sites are unavailable, we will reschedule the event or suggest an alternative.
 We are considering a third location in case the first two spots fall through.
 You will receive an email and phone call if plans change.
 Please understand that conditions can change fast, so it’s possible that we may have to change the location or reschedule at the last minute.
 We encourage you to check your email and phone messages frequently since cell phone service may not be available as we get closer to the shooting location.